Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 **Camera Preview**

 - **Android**: Android uses browser supported fullScreen mode for camera preview.
 User can exit out of this fullscreen mode.
-We recommend hiding all elements on page while camera is shown.
+Acuant recommends hiding all visual elements on page while camera is shown.
-- **iOS**: iOS will fill up screen height with camera preview.
-We recommend hiding all elements on page while camera is shown.
+- **iOS**: iOS will fill the width of the screen with the camera preview, typically with some unfilled space at the top and bottom (iOS cameras tend to display in 4:3, whereas screens tend to display in widescreen).
+Therefore, some elements of the page might be visible.
+Acuant recommends hiding all visual elements and optionally adding some background elements as otherwise the background will be white.

 **Tap to Capture**